What Types of Securities Fraud Cases Go to FINRA Arbitration?

 Here are the most common types of claims investors bring in arbitration:

-• Churning (Excessive Trading): Churning involves frequent trading that benefits the broker through commissions or fees while hurting the investor’s account.
+- Churning and Excessive Trading: Churning involves frequent trading that benefits the broker through commissions or fees while hurting the investor’s account.
 The account may show constant buying and selling, but no clear strategy.
 If your statements show that kind of pattern, our page on account churning provides additional information.

-• Overconcentration: When a broker allocates too much money to a single position or sector, a single downturn can cause outsized damage.
+- Overconcentration: When a broker allocates too much money to a single position or sector, a single downturn can cause outsized damage.
 Many investors only realize this after the loss occurs.
-If one investment drove most of your losses, reviewing overconcentration can help you understand whether that risk should have been limited.
+If one investment drove most of your losses, reviewing unsuitable investment and concentration concerns can help you understand whether that risk should have been limited.

-• Misrepresentation and Omission of Risks: When brokers downplay risks or leave them out entirely, investors make decisions without the full picture.
+- Misrepresentation and Omission of Risks: When brokers downplay risks or leave them out entirely, investors make decisions without the full picture.
 In many cases, the issue is not what the broker said, but what the broker failed to say.
-If key details were missing, reviewing misrepresentation claims can help you evaluate what happened.
+If key details were missing, reviewing securities fraud claims can help you evaluate what happened.

 Who Is Eligible to File FINRA Arbitration Claims?